 Evon Gayle is a labour and employment lawyer in Hicks Morley’s Waterloo office.
-He advises private and public sector employers and management on a wide variety of issues involving labour, employment, human rights and accommodation, occupational health and safety, as well as workplace safety and insurance.
+He advises employers and management on a wide variety of issues involving labour, employment law and employment equity, human rights and accommodation, occupational health and safety, and anti-racism policy development and implementation.

-Evon received his Canadian JD from the University of Windsor in 2019, as well as his American JD from the University of Detroit Mercy that same year.
+Evon joined Hicks Morley as an associate in 2020 after previously completing his articles with the firm.
+Prior to that, he summered with a GTA municipality.
 While at law school, Evon was an active member of numerous student organizations and the broader community.
-As a result, he received the J.W.
+He received the J.W.
 Whiteside award for graduating students in recognition of outstanding services to the Faculty of Law and the legal community.
-Notably, Evon was a first-year legal research and writing Teaching Assistant, a labour law Research Assistant, and intern to Judge Jennifer Faunce at the 16th Circuit Court in Michigan.
-He was also a volunteer case worker for two Legal Aid Clinics.
+Notably, Evon was a first-year legal research and writing teaching assistant, a labour law research assistant, and intern to Judge Jennifer Faunce at the 16th Circuit Court in Michigan.
+He was also a volunteer case worker for two legal aid clinics.

 Arts & Sports Colleges Education Energy & Utilities Financial Services Government Ministries & Agencies (Federal and Provincial) Healthcare Hospitality & Gaming Long-Term Care and Home Care Media & Communications Municipalities & Municipal Agencies Professional & Technical Services Retail & Wholesale Trade School Boards Social Services Universities